 Manufacturing Business Insights Field trip

-First year IBA students of Triatma Mulya Stenden had a field trip to Jakarta on the 13th-14th of May 2018.
+First year BA students of Universitas Triatma Mulya Stenden had a field trip to Jakarta on the 13th-14th of May 2018.
 I was one of 8 students who participated.

 Highlight of our trip was definitely the visit to ‘PT Astra Daihatsu Motor’ (ADM) assembly plant in Sunter.
 Although upon entering the plant hostility was felt due to rigid surveillance, we managed to receive a very hospitable treatment from the representatives and employees of ADM.
 We were kindly directed and seated in a conference hall.